Adam Instefjord Regional Director

 Jack Mahon Studio Coordinator

-Jack Mahon is a vocalist, guitarist, and all-out music nerd born and raised in Chicago, IL.
+Jack Mahon is a vocalist, guitarist and all-out music nerd born and raised in Chicago, IL.
 A School of Rock devotee since 2007, his love for all things School of Rock is well-known and matched by few.
-After graduating out of School of Rock, he earned a B.A. in Music from Macalester College in St. Paul, MN, where he performed and toured nationally with their elite choral ensemble, the Macalester College Concert Choir.
+After graduating out of School of Rock, he earned a B.A. in Music from Macalester College in St. Paul, MN, where he performed and toured nationally with their elite choral ensemble, The Macalester College Concert Choir.
 He studied jazz and contemporary voice with Sean Turner and Rachel Holder, composed and premiered new classical works under the instruction of Randall Bauer, and led Off-Kilter, an all-gender vocal jazz a cappella group.
-A musician of diverse interests, he will be pursuing an M.A. in Musicology in the fall of 2019.
+A musician of diverse interests, he is currently pursuing an M.M. in Musicology at Northwestern University.
 He’s an obsessive music listener and student with wide-ranging tastes and interests, from black metal to Beethoven, from techno to Thin Lizzy.
+He is our Studio Coordinator at School of Rock Oak Park.

 Annette Fritts Guitar Teacher